 CentOS 7 on VirtualBox

-It's highly likely that VirtualBox users will find themselves at the dracut emergency shell prompt when first booting our vm that runs CentOS 7.
+It's now highly unlikely that VirtualBox users will find themselves at the dracut emergency shell prompt when first booting our vm that runs CentOS 7.

 When faced with this obstacle reboot the vm selecting the rescue kernel.